hoishing/hoishing.github.io/docs/index.md

-# Work Out Loud 🔊

-While wandering in a bookstore one day, I stumbled upon a book recommended by Taiwan's IT Minister, [Audrey Tang], which advocated for a work method known as [work out loud].

-After reading a few pages, I was immediately captivated and inspired.
-As a result, I took the time to organize my past works and toy projects, open-sourced them on [Github], and documented the motivations and technical stacks that I utilized.
+# Kelvin's Portfolio

-The outcome of this effort can be seen on this website, showcasing my work and interests, their rationale, and the logic behind the technical decisions I made while solving various problems.
-I hope you find them intriguing 😉
+Here, I showcase my work and interests, along with their rationale and the logic behind the technical decisions I made while solving various problems.
+I hope you find them intriguing. 😉

 ## Mobile Apps